FINDING WAYS FORWARD

 However there is evidence to show that although individuals ageing without children do use formal care more than those with children, it is a more complex picture than one would expect

-“Two of the very few studies on the utilization of formal care services by the childless clearly indicate that elderly non‐parents tend to use formal service provision more frequently and intensively than parents do.
-But the same studies also show that the utilization of public care services by the elderly is strongly mediated by the presence of children, who act as advocates on behalf of their parents (Choi 1994; Larsson and Silverstein 2004)…..
-As a consequence, the utilization of public care services by the childless do not fully compensate for the support deficits they face”
+“Two of the very few studies on the utilisation of formal care services by the childless clearly indicate that elderly non‐parents tend to use formal service provision more frequently and intensively than parents do.
+But the same studies also show that the utilisation of public care services by the elderly is strongly mediated by the presence of children, who act as advocates on behalf of their parents (Choi 1994; Larsson and Silverstein 2004)…..
+As a consequence, the utilisation of public care services by the childless do not fully compensate for the support deficits they face”

 It has been established that people ageing without children often have poorer health and higher mortality rates than people with children Poor health is the key determinant in whether people need care and support in later life.
 It may therefore be the case that people ageing without children are more at risk of failing health in later life than those with support from children.
 If this is the case, then they are more likely to need care and support